Everlane’s Quest To Make The World’s Most Sustainable Denim

 “It was hard finding an owner who is committed to clean manufacturing,” Preysman says.
 “Most factory owners keep to the minimum standard.
 But Sanjiv, who is Buddhist, believes in leaving the world a better place than it is.”

 Bahl has made the factory as sustainable as possible, with solar panels and fountains that harvest rainwater.
 He’s also incorporated technology that mitigates the most polluting aspects of the denim-making process.
 The factory is constantly trying to reduce the amount of water required to make a single pair of jeans.
-It currently uses about 1,000 liters, but is hoping to reduce this by 30% in the next few years.
+It currently recycles 98% of its water.
 Massive reverse osmosis machines filter the indigo- and chemical-polluted water through a membrane, leaving clean water behind.
 Soon, Saitex hopes to build a facility to grow crops on the property using this clean water.

 “The water that comes out of it is actually drinkable,” Preysman says.
 “I have tried it myself.”